 What is Flexbox in Divi?

-Flexbox is a new layout system being integrated into Divi, allowing for more efficient arrangement and alignment of items within containers.
-It is available for Sections, Rows, Columns, and Module Groups.
+Flexbox is a new layout system built into Divi that makes it easier to arrange and align items inside containers.
+You can use it in Sections, Rows, Columns, and Module Groups.

 Getting started with the new Flexbox Layout

-These starting templates are handy starting points, not limits.
-After adding the Row, open its settings panel and go to the Design tab → Layout.
+The templates are helpful starting points, not limits.
+After adding a row, open its settings and go to Design → Layout to customize it.

 Just like with the Block layout, you can also add Nested Rows inside Flex Rows.